kissjs/node-mongoskin/Readme.md

 --------

-Powerful, most of drivers include mongoskin build upon it, but node-mongodb-native has awkward syntax, too many callback, and we need a way to hold Collection instance as Model for MVC.
+Powerful, most of drivers include mongoskin build upon it, but node-mongodb-native has awkward syntax, too many callbacks, and we need a way to hold Collection instance as Model for MVC.

 mongoose